 Actionables: Helpful for the support and increasing ease of usage.

-Fears are extreme, which user can think about the stages.
-They might be outrightly sceptical about the whole experience.
+Fears are extreme, which users can think about the stages.
+They might be outrightly skeptical about the whole experience.
 So things they want assurance around.

 Actionables: Helpful for copywriting and building social proof around the product.

 User Touch Points